MetPX/sarracenia/doc/sr_subscribe.1.rst

 The remaining operations manage the resources (exchanges, queues) used by the component on the rabbitmq server, or manage the configurations.

  - cleanup:       deletes the component's resources on the server.
  - declare:       creates the component's resources on the server.
  - setup:         like declare, additionally does queue bindings.
  - add:           copy to the list of available configurations.
  - list:          list all the configurations available.
+ - list plugins:  list all the plugins available.
  - edit:          modify an existing configuration.
  - remove:        remove a configuration.
  - disable:       mark a configuration as ineligible to run.
  - enable:        mark a configuration as eligible to run.

 For example:  *sr_subscribe foreground dd* runs the sr_subscribe component with